House COVID panel accuses Trump administration of exacerbating the pandemic in its final report

 Among the pandemic response measures that were neglected under the Trump administration were the development of an accurate COVID-19 test and the mobilization of supply chains for PPE early on, according to the committee.

-The panel noted that supply chain management was delegated to former President Trump’s son-in-law, then-White House senior adviser Jared Kushner, who worked with a team of mostly young volunteers.
+The panel noted that supply chain management was delegated to former President Trump’s son-in-law Jared Kushner, then a White House senior adviser, who worked with a team of mostly young volunteers.

 The COVID-19 tests that were sent out by the CDC early on in the outbreak had a 33 percent failure rate, with many labs reporting verification failures by February of 2020.
 Despite knowledge of these faulty tests, the CDC did not stop their delivery or issue an alert on their faulty performance.